 Is Marshall An 'Expert'?

-I never was able to convince my late wife that we should sell everything and hit the road.
+Honestly, I never convinced my late wife that we should sell everything and hit the road.
 But we did shop for RVs.
 A lot.

-When I found myself in the situation where I was suddenly alone, I decided it was now or never.
-So in 2014 I purchased my current RV (which I've been living in full-time since I bought it).
+When I found myself in a situation where I was suddenly alone, I decided it was now or never.

 Poor Quality RV Manufacturers Are The Norm

-RV manufacturers are selling you a fantasy.
-The ability to hit the road in your very own home on wheels.
-To explore the country in style with your family.
+They know you want to hit the road in your very own home on wheels, exploring the country in style with your family.

 Built To Last A Few Weeks

 Think about this - most RVs come with a one-year warranty.
-Most buyers use their RV just a few weeks a year.
+Also, most buyers use their RV just a few weeks a year.

-All an RV manufacturer has to do is make sure the RV you buy holds up for a short period of time - as little as just a few weeks of use
+An RV manufacturer only needs your RV to hold up for a short period - as little as just a few weeks of use.

-Once it's out of warranty, it becomes your problem.
-They wipe their hands clean.
+Then, once it's out of warranty, it's your problem.

 Full-Time Use?
 Think Again

 Want to live in your RV full-time?
-Better read your warranty VERY carefully!
+You'd better read your warranty VERY carefully!

 Many (most?)
-RV manufacturers will put a statement in the owner's manual to the affect of "not suitable for full-time habitation".
+RV manufacturers will put a statement in the owner's manual to the effect of "not suitable for full-time habitation."

-In fact, many RV warranties will not cover full-time living.
-With the exception of a few brands that stand behind the products they build.
+Many RV warranties don't cover full-time living.
+There are only a few brands that stand behind the products they build.

-Might really hurt their bottom line if they didn't disallow you to full-time in it, eh?
+It might hurt their bottom line if they didn't 'disallow' you to full-time in it, eh?
 Or worse, it might require them to build an RV that could stand at least a year of full-time use.
-Gasp, the horror!

 Bigger Is Not Necessarily Better

-Of the 26 best RV brands listed on this page, only 9 are publicly held RV manufacturers.
+Of the 26 best RV brands listed on this page, only nine are publicly held RV manufacturers.

-That means roughly only 1/3 of the best RV manufacturers are owned by companies that have a fiduciary responsibility to their shareholders to maximize profit.
+That means roughly only 1/3 of the best RV manufacturers are owned by companies with a fiduciary responsibility to their shareholders to maximize profit.

 What Makes A Top RV Brand?